grayghostvisuals/wp-flex/README.md

   * Every theme submission is required to have specific CSS classes for your style sheets in order to be accepted into the WordPress.org theme repository

 4. Responsive Images
   * You know the drill.
 Blah, blah, blah, something, something, max-width:100% sorta stuff for embedded media.
 Also implemented for WordPress post attachments by making sure images with WordPress–added height and width attributes are scaled correctly.

 5. Comment Thread Styling Classes
   * Those tricky comment thread styling classes provided to you by default.
 No more scanning the DOM or reading more tutorials.
 It's all there bro!

 6. Responsive Category and Tag Listings
-  * In order to flow the listing of tags and categories as the browser expands and contracts we must break up the lists and display them inline –in order to avoid a run on measure.
+  * In order to flow the listing of tags and categories as the browser expands and contracts we must break up the lists and display them inline in order to avoid a run on measure.
 We make absolutely sure we stop too many categories from breaking the layout.

 7. Standardized CSS Comment Flags
   * CSS comment flags used for sectioning as reccommended by Wordpress theme review guidelines.